- Book value is a measure of a company's net worth. It is the assets minus the liabilities.

 - The second company has a book value per share of $200 and has a market price of $100 per share.
 Its price-to-book ratio is 0.5.
 Investors are likely to see this as a stock that has been undervalued.

-As you can see, the second company looked like the more attractive investment at first, but some deeper evaluation has raised some red flags.
+As you can see, the second company looked like the better choice at first, but a deeper dive has raised some red flags.

-Savvy investors will always be careful to evaluate a stock from multiple angles instead of purchasing based on only one value indicator.
+Savvy investors will always be careful to assess a stock from a few angles instead of buying based on only one value indicator.

 The Limits of Book Value

-Another factor in evaluating book value is the fact that it doesn't factor in intangible assets.
+Another factor in looking at book value is the fact that it doesn't factor in intangible assets.
 These include things such as patents, copyrights, and trademarks.
-While these assets aren't tangibly valued on a company's books, they offer significant value over time.
+While these assets aren't tangibly valued on a company's books, they offer a lot of value over time.

-For this reason, investors should always look at other valuation metrics that deal with factors outside book value.
+For these reasons, you should always look at other valuation metrics that deal with factors outside book value.

-A company that is a viable, growing business will always be worth more than its book value because of its ability to generate earnings and growth.
+A company that is viable and growing will always be worth more than its book value because of its ability to create earnings and growth.

 Other Vital Values for Investors

-You won't want to jump in with both feet on an investment until you understand many other components of a stock's value.
+You won't want to jump in with both feet on an investment until you have a firm grasp of many other aspects of a stock's value.
 Here are a few other common terms you might want to look into and make sure you understand:

-- Earnings per share (EPS): This is the percentage of a company's profit that is dedicated to each share of stock.
+- Earnings per share (EPS): This is the percentage of a firm's profit that goes to each share of stock.

 - Price-to-earnings ratio (P/E): This measures the current price of a share against per-share earnings.

-- Projected earnings growth (PEG): This evaluates the price-to-earnings ratio in comparison to the growth ratio.
+- Projected earnings growth (PEG): This looks at the price-to-earnings ratio compared to the growth ratio.

 - Price-to-sales ratio (P/S): A company's market cap is divided by its most recent yearly revenue.
-P/S can also be determined by dividing the price of a stock per share by per-share revenue.
+P/S can also be found by dividing the price of a stock per share by per-share revenue.

 - Dividend payout ratio: This compares the number of dividends paid to stockholders vs. the company's total net income.